AllSky7 Sensor Board Manual (Rev 1.1)

 Monitoring and Logging

 The micro-controller has 2MB of flash memory, half of which is used for the internal LittleFS file system.
 All sensor data will be written in regular, defined intervals to a local logfile.
 Note that only 1 MB of flash data is available.
 If every minute a log entry is written, the filesystem will be full in about 4 days.
 In order not to loose sensor data, you should regularly download the logfile, and purge it thereafter.
+This is typically be achieve with the get_sensor_log.py facility - see below.

 You can use the sensor data logfile to display the sensor value change over time and determine critical values, e.g. when the dome is fogging from the inside.